 First some basics.
-We know that all photography is about the capture of light, but some photographs rely on strong and angular lighting to tell the story or convey the mood.
+We know that all photography is about the capture of light, but some photographs rely on strong and angular lighting to tell the story and convey the mood.
 Some photographs are about the light itself.

 When thinking about using light, here are some questions to ask yourself:

 Why have you chosen to position the light (or position yourself to the light) at that angle?

 Can you see the light? (not just the reflectance of the light)

 Are there significant elements created by by shadow?

 Would changing your position to the light change the story or impact?

 Would increasing or decreasing the amount of light change the story or impact?

 - When outdoors – shoot during early morning or late afternoon when the low angle of the sun creates strong directional light

 - Experiment with back light and side light